MNiMORPH/five-tool-scientists/README.md

 4. Coding / modeling / data analyis
 5. Teaching / mentoring

-All five of these can take on multiuple forms.
+All five of these can take on multiple forms.